MariaErdmann/Bachelor-Thesis-Runtime-Precition/Results/README.md

    contains all scripts to model runtime with glmboost and gamboost.

    The scripts were not run locally since the grid search for an appropriate mstop exceeds performance of my local machine.
+For testing purposes the `grid` argument of the `cvrisk`function should be changed to `1:500`.

    The scripts were, therefore, run on the server of the statistical departement.